callstack/linaria/docs/FEATURE_FLAGS.md

 - `["glob1", "!glob2"]`: Enables the feature for files matching `glob1` but excludes files that match `glob2`.

-# 'babelrc' Feature

-The `babelrc` feature is enabled by default.
-If it is enabled, Linaria will try to resolve the `.babelrc` file for each processed file.
-Otherwise, it will use the default Babel configuration from `babelOptions` in the configuration.

-Please note that the default value of `babelrc` will be changed to `false` in the next major release.

 # `dangerousCodeRemover` Feature

 The `dangerousCodeRemover` is a flag that is enabled by default.
 It is designed to enhance the static evaluation of values that are interpolated in styles and to optimize the processing of styled-wrapped components during the build stage.
 This optimization is crucial for maintaining a stable and fast build process.
 It is important to note that the `dangerousCodeRemover` does not impact the runtime code; it solely focuses on the code used during the build.